 Now, this is not your ordinary, everyday piece of pallet furniture!
 If you have access to a couple of single-use pallets and want a seriously comfortable swinging chair, this paracord-laced hanging chair is definitely the project for you.

 This pallet hanging chair is a simple furniture item you can add to your outdoor area.
 It’s strong and solid but conforms to your body as well, making it very comfortable to sit on.

 It’s also very easy to make!
-The only difficult part of this DIY project, as with any pallet projects, is disassembling pallet slats.
-The rest of the process is literally as easy as tying a shoelace. 🙂
+The only difficult part of this DIY project, as with any pallet project, is disassembling pallet slats.
+The rest of the process is as easy as tying a shoelace. 🙂

-Do you need a relaxing outdoor furniture for your backyard?
+Do you need relaxing outdoor furniture for your backyard?

 Read on the quick and easy tutorial from

 - Pallet (quantity would depend on usable slats you can take from each pallet)

 - Protective Mask and Gloves